How to Find Strong Construction Stocks Slated for Positive Earnings Surprises

 The core of the ESP model is comparing the Most Accurate Estimate to the Zacks Consensus Estimate, where the resulting percentage difference between the two equals the Expected Surprise Prediction.
 The Zacks Rank is also factored into the ESP metric to better help find companies that appear poised to top their next bottom-line consensus estimate, which will hopefully help lift the stock price.

 Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Vulcan Materials (VMC) earns a #2 (Buy) right now and its Most Accurate Estimate sits at $2.25 a share, just 16 days from its upcoming earnings release on October 26, 2023.
+Sherwin-Williams (SHW) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $2.82 a share, just 12 days from its upcoming earnings release on October 24, 2023.

-By taking the percentage difference between the $2.25 Most Accurate Estimate and the $2.19 Zacks Consensus Estimate, Vulcan Materials has an Earnings ESP of +2.74%.
-Investors should also know that VMC is one of a large group of stocks with positive ESPs.
+Sherwin-Williams' Earnings ESP sits at +1.35%, which, as explained above, is calculated by taking the percentage difference between the $2.82 Most Accurate Estimate and the Zacks Consensus Estimate of $2.78.
+SHW is also part of a large group of stocks that boast a positive ESP.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-VMC is part of a big group of Construction stocks that boast a positive ESP, and investors may want to take a look at Emcor Group (EME) as well.
+SHW is part of a big group of Construction stocks that boast a positive ESP, and investors may want to take a look at Construction Partners (ROAD) as well.

-Emcor Group, which is readying to report earnings on October 26, 2023, sits at a Zacks Rank #2 (Buy) right now.
-It's Most Accurate Estimate is currently $2.74 a share, and EME is 16 days out from its next earnings report.
+Construction Partners, which is readying to report earnings on November 28, 2023, sits at a Zacks Rank #1 (Strong Buy) right now.
+It's Most Accurate Estimate is currently $0.53 a share, and ROAD is 47 days out from its next earnings report.

-Emcor Group's Earnings ESP figure currently stands at +1.11% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $2.71.
+For Construction Partners, the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $0.52 is +2.91%.

-VMC and EME's positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.
+Because both stocks hold a positive Earnings ESP, SHW and ROAD could potentially post earnings beats in their next reports.

 Find Stocks to Buy or Sell Before They're Reported